jmagee/water-cooler/README.md

 -------------------------------
 `$ water-cooler next`

-The time until the next drink is displayed in seconds.
+The time until the next drink is displayed, rounded down to the nearest time unit (seconds, minutes, hours, or days).

 Check time since last drink
 ---------------------------